 The fields at James Allen Learning Center in Dix Hills could no longer accommodate the program.
 But then a woman named Marge McGory, who worked for the Diocese of Rockville Centre, informed the group about a vacant CYO camp property on Ruland Road in Melville.
 She received the necessary permissions, and this plot known as Marydale became the new home of the Special Children's Program.
 Unfortunately, the diocese was later forced to sell off the land, forcing the program to find a new home.

 Collins went to County Executive Tom Gulotta to ask for a piece of county property to house the special children's program.
 A section of land in Plainview on the old Nassau County Services property was provided, and that plot continues to serve as the home of the program today.

 However, Ludin was not done.
 He approached the NYS Special Olympics Committee in an effort to gain recognition for the program.
 The committee agreed to include soccer as part of the state program, and Werner Roth, former NY Cosmos captain and past Chairman of the US Special Olympics program helped train many of the coaches.
-Today, staff coaches still continue to be trained by Special Olympics guidelines, and several teams have taken part in the Empire State Special Olympics.
+Today, staff coaches continue to be trained by Special Olympics guidelines, and several teams have taken part in the Empire State Special Olympics.